 Understand how Search Engine Optimisation works in order to make the most use of it.
 SEO can be a powerful way to find and drive traffic.
 Often misunderstood, it simply refers to using the right content, page set-up and links to be seen favourably by Google for a specific keyword.
-A free Yoast tutorial is a great start.
+Using Yoast tutorials is a great way to get you started.

 - Lead Magnet

 A lead magnet is an offering of some value to a prospect in return for their contact information.
 The aim of a lead magnet is to maximise the number of targeted leads for an offer.
 Working on your lead magnet can lead to exceptional results.

 Rather than sending out general advertisements to a broad audience, you can select the most appropriate audience on Facebook and create targeted marketing campaigns for your target demographic.

 You can use this platform to introduce yourself, promote your business and explain why you stand out from the rest.
 While this content may be overlooked on other social media platforms, many people on LinkedIn are interested in finding out more about the workings of your business.
 LinkedIn is also a good place for ‘thought leadership’ content showing your expertise in a particular subject related to your business and businesses that operate as a B2B.

 - Affiliate Scheme

 Creating an affiliate scheme can lead to a number of benefits in the long term and short term.
 Affiliate marketing will help your business growth by creating a network of other companies or people promoting your produce.